 Light the way.

 Assumption College has been lighting the way since 1904 as students pursue a robust educational experience grounded in a classic liberal arts curriculum and rich academic programs in business and professional studies.
 The College founders, the Augustinians of the Assumption, understood the true value of the Catholic intellectual tradition in the cultivation of both the intellect and personal values of students.
 Today undergraduates, graduate students, faculty, and staff thrive in the intellectually stimulating, dynamic, and supportive community.

 Assumption’s 2,000 undergraduates can choose from among 41 majors and 48 minors.
 The education is formative and transformative—developing a student’s mind, heart, and soul.

 Some of the most popular liberal arts disciplines include English (with concentrations in Literature or Writing and Mass Communications), History, Political Science, Psychology, and the natural sciences—Biology, Biotechnology and Molecular Biology, Chemistry, and Environmental Science.
 Other popular academic programs include Education, Human Services and Rehabilitation Studies, and business disciplines such as Accounting, International Business, Management, Marketing, and Organizational Communication.

 To smooth the transition to college, Assumption’s COMPASS (Common Pursuit of Academic and Social Success) program is an integrated, comprehensive experience for all first-year students that fosters success in their academic, social, and student lives.
 The Academic Support Center provides free peer tutoring and a professional staff who can assist students with specific subject matter.

-Assumption has opened a campus in the heart of Rome, or undergraduates can choose among 50 other study abroad sites.
+Assumption has its own campus in Rome, Italy, or undergraduates can choose among 50 other study abroad sites.
 On campus, Community Service Learning courses and the Reach Out Center connect students with nonprofit agencies, schools, and individuals who can benefit from students’ knowledge and skills.